Individual Online Counselling for Adults in the UK

 Availability: Tuesday–Friday: Daytime appointments, with limited evening availability on Tuesdays and Thursdays

-Accepting New Clients: Yes — Limited daytime availability (Last Updated: January 2026)
+Accepting New Clients: Yes — Limited daytime availability for weekly or fortnightly sessions (Last Updated: April 2026)

 Next Steps: Book a free 15-minute introductory call to see if we’re a good fit for working together.